treangenlab/Kente/README.md

 4. Minigraph

 ## Running Kente
+Kente is built to run on both fragmented and complete genomes.
-Kente operates as 4 step pipeline.
+Kente operates as a 4-step pipeline.
 ### Step 1: Taxonomic Pre-filtering
 First, we use Kraken2 to identify the genera present in your assembled contigs.
 This drastically reduces the graph alignment search space and runtime.
 ``